 How to pay for home renovations

 To finance home improvements, consider a home remodel or home repair loan, which are unsecured personal loans you can get through a bank, credit union or online lender.
 You can also use credit cards to cover home renovations, although the interest rates can be high.

 If you want to go the secured loans route, there are home renovation loans offered by Fannie Mae and the FHA.
 You can obtain a home equity line of credit (HELOC), which is a revolving line of credit that’s backed by your home.
 Because HELOCs are secured, they tend to have lower interest rates than unsecured loans.

 Alternatively, you could get a home equity loan, also known as a second mortgage, which has a fixed rate, is paid out in a lump sum and repaid over a predetermined duration.
 A home equity loan might be a strong contender to pay for home improvement projects if you have a firm idea of what you want to do and how much it’ll cost.

 You could also do a cash-out refinance, which swaps your current mortgage with a new, bigger loan so you’ll have the funds to make renovations.
 Refinancing comes with closing costs and can stretch out the length of your repayment period, but if you can get a low interest rate, it can be one of the more cost-effective options.

 Bottom line on home value-enhancing renovations

 Still, the right remodeling project can still boost your home’s worth over time.
 If you refinance, for instance, an appraiser takes renovations into account when estimating your home’s value.
-A higher home value means you’ll have more equity and a lower loan-to-value ratio.
+A higher home value means you’ll have more equity and a lower loan-to-value ratio — both useful if you want to take out a home equity loan or HELOC.
 You might even be able to cancel private mortgage insurance payments earlier than anticipated.